 Brandman University has developed programs and resources to monitor and to assure compliance with these policies.
-These include the Office of Accessible Education and Counseling Services, a Director of Disability Services, and an ADA/Section 504 Committee.
+These include the Office of Accessible Education and Counseling Services, an Assistant Vice Chancellor of Accessible Education Director, and an ADA/Section 504 Committee.
 These resources are designed to offer individualized assessment and to provide accommodations in the most integrated setting appropriate.

 Confidential information in student files will not be released except in the following circumstances: